 Here's what this looks like:

-All in, this strategy could save Marcia up to $2,220 ($3,720 saved – $1,500 in capital gains tax) in taxes in the current year while allowing her to diversify her investment portfolio and save money in a tax-advantaged account.
+All in, this strategy could save Marcia up to $2,220 in taxes ($3,720 saved – $1,500 in capital gains tax) and add $6,720 to cash flow in the current year ($4,500 cash flow after retirement savings + $2,200 tax savings) while allowing her to diversify her investment portfolio and save money in a tax-advantaged account.